ArtisStella/MENTemplate/README.md

 const app = express();
 ```
 Next, we define our first api method using app.get() function.<br />
-It takes two parameters:
+It takes two parameters, a route and a callback function.<br />
-.
-The route
-.
-A callback function
+To put it simply, whenever a `HTTP GET` request hits the server on the specified route, the callback function is execute.
 <br />